 Thanks to the unique strap design of the Cairn, this model scores well in the comfort metric.
 The thong and ankle strap combo relieve pressure points while minimizing the amount of debris that can get trapped between your foot and the shoe in a normal sandal.
 The polyester and nylon webbing straps are 3/4-inch thick, which means they are plenty wide enough to avoid bothersome rubbing.
 What surprises us most about the Cairn is the comfort of the toe strap.
 The looped webbing isn't so wide that it causes unnecessary rubbing, and testers rarely, if ever, notice it.

-The comfort of a sandal is also impacted by the footbed.
-Constructed from an 8mm Go Far midsole that Bedrock claims is more durable than EVA, this midsole is minimalist.
-While for some, this can be a gripe (especially those with very high arches who require support), our testers like this midsole's bells-and-whistles-free design.
+The footbed also impacts the comfort of a sandal.
+Constructed from an 8-millimeter Go Far midsole that Bedrock claims is more durable than EVA, this midsole is minimalist.
+While this can be a gripe (especially those with very high arches who require support), our testers like this midsole's bells-and-whistles-free design.
 Even our high-arched testers find the Cairn comfortable during long days on the trail.
-A textured pattern on the footbed is designed to provide extra shoe-to-foot traction, an area we feel the Cairn excels in.
-The burlier 3D PRO II Adventure adds some footbed molding for more support, if that's something you feel you need.
+A textured pattern on the footbed is designed to provide extra shoe-to-foot traction, an area in which we feel the Cairn excels.
+The burlier 3D PRO II Adventure adds some footbed molding for more support if that's something you feel you need.

-The Cairn does lose some comfort points because of its minimal support (which we discuss in detail below), as well as the possibility of irritation caused by the textured footbed on long back-to-back days.
+The Cairn does lose some comfort points because of its minimal support (which we discuss in detail below) and the possibility of irritation caused by the textured footbed on long back-to-back days.

 Despite our testers' faith in the shoe's rubber and lug design, the thong design of the sandal makes it difficult to avoid that lurching feeling you get when heading down a steep slope in flip flops.
 Although the Cairn Adventure never slipped off anyone's feet on the way down (and it likely never will), we couldn't shake the feeling, which prompted us to go a little slower.

 The adjustment system on the Cairn is unique, with three independent adjustment points.
 A Velcro heel strap adjusts front to back, while two points on the top of the foot adjust the width (and, to some extent, the toe connection).
-A hook on the inside of the foot allows for rarely needed larger adjustments, while a strap system on the outside of the foot allows you to quickly pull the sandal tight.
-All of these points might seem confusing, but in practice, they work perfectly together to hug the foot.
+A hook on the inside of the foot allows for rarely needed larger adjustments, while a strap system on the outside of the foot allows you to pull the sandal tight quickly.
+These points might seem confusing, but in practice, they work perfectly together to hug the foot.

-Bedrock recommends that users employ the Velcro heel strap for rarely needed adjustments, instead of using the strap system for quick on-and-off.
+Bedrock recommends that users employ the Velcro heel strap for rarely needed adjustments instead of the strap system for quick on-and-off.
 This works.
-Once the Velcro heel strap is dialed in, it's super quick to use the other straps to adjust the sandal when taking it and off between activities.
+Once the Velcro heel strap is dialed in, it's super quick to use the other straps to adjust the sandal when taking it off between activities.
 Plus, leaving the Velcro strap alone allows you to extend the lifespan of the Velcro itself.

 Despite failing to meet the needs of the very high-arched, the Cairn is stable and supportive for most foot types, and the minimalist footbed design eliminates hot spots from ill-fitting arch support.
 Additionally, the 14mm stack height is the perfect barrier between you and the ground.
 We actually feel that the flexibility of the sole adds some stability because it's able to contour to trail irregularities instead of remaining rigid.
 This model is a favorite for rugged terrain, allowing the wearer to feel the ground beneath them without causing pain when stepping on particularly sharp rocks.